Arksine/katapult/README.md

 Katapult is licensed under the [GNU GPL v3](/LICENSE).

+Note: References to CanBoot remain both in the source of this repo and in related projects such as Klipper.
+Some of these must remain indefinitely for compatibility.
+Documentation and source code references that do not break compatibility will be updated over time.

 ## Building

 Katapult also uses Klipper's build system.
 The build is configured